This post contains affiliate links, which means I receive a small amount of money if you make a purchase from any of the Amazon links included…

 42. Photographs.
 I love photography and have collected thousands over the years on my computer and phone, and I’m constantly having to delete pictures as I have run out of space, only to end up taking more.
 I deleted duplicates, and those that were blurred and of really poor quality.
 I organised them into folders and saved them onto an external hard-drive.

 43. My lists.
 I love making lists in a morning of things that I need to do, then never complete them, then make another and inevitably get confused and frustrated.
-For now, I have stopped the task list-making.
+Instead, I create daily, weekly and monthly trackers that I can easily tick off in my Bullet Journal – my favourite one to use is the LEUCHTTURM1917 Notebook

 44. Emails.
 Thousands of them.
 I organised the important ones into folders, and deleted the rest.